richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       Notes
       - G711 u-law lossless companding (compression/expanding) algorithm is used to convert data stream from 16-bit to 8-bit and vice versa.
 Compressing the data before transmission reduces the data bandwidth usage by half.
       - SOX utility is used to convert MP3 data stream to raw PCM16 data stream.

-### Alexa Capabilities

-AVS SDK supports 3 major capabilities:

-      1. SpeechSynthesizer
-      2. AudioPlayer
-      3. AlertTimer

-Currently, only SpeechSynthesizer audio data stream is hooked.
-To support AudioPlayer and AlertsTimer, more modifications will be necessary, including persistent connection, MPEG decoding, etc.

 # Performance analysis/optimization